 If you’re looking to create the best budget racing setup possible, you’re in the right place.
-We'd argue there's never been a better time to upgrade your gaming configuration with the array of new racing games on the market right now, hence why we've compiled this list.
+With an array of new racing games on the market right now, there's arguably no better time to upgrade either.

 Best budget racing wheel